rohit-n/lithtech/README.md

 TODO
 ----
-* Have a way to build the engine with any or all of the game source code.
-(I think most of the infrastructure for this is in place.)
 * Fix the secure standard library exceptions so that a Debug build under VS2010 will run.
 * Port/adapt all the game code to run on the GPL engine.
 Each game was written to a different version of the engine.
 So, theoretically this is possible, but it could take a substantial amount of work.
 * Remove the Windows dependencies.
 The engine is heavily oriented towards Windows (even though there is a bit of Linux code).
     * Replace the usage of MFC with wxWidgets in the tools.
 (MFC and wxWidgets are close enough that it shouldn't be too painful.)
     * Replace DirectInput and other Windows specific code with SDL.
     * Create a new audio driver based on SDL and/or OpenAL.
-    * Create a new OpenGL renderer.
+    * Create a new OpenGL or Vulkan renderer.
 * Long term, it might be cool to bring back something similar to the renderer DLLs that Shogo used.
 In this version of the engine, the renderer is statically linked to the engine.

 Games I want to support and the order to work on them